kyma-incubator/compass/docs/kyma-environment-broker/03-06-runtime-overrides.md

       global.enableAPIPackages: "true"
     ```

-2. Secret with overrides for `core` component:
+- Secret with overrides for the `core` component:
     ```yaml
     apiVersion: v1
     kind: Secret